nlmaca/Wowza_Dashboard/README.md

 - changed datatransfer rate
 - added extra page all applications that are on the wowza server with the status (loaded, unloaded)
 - updated demo environment with version 1.1

-#Upgrading from version 1.0 to 1.1?
-- just copy all the files (except the /inc/general.conf.inc.php)
-- no mysql tables have changed, only files

 #[Archive]Version 1.0:
 - designed for mobile first